jaantollander/masters-thesis/content/30_jobstats.md

 Each Lustre server keeps counters for all of its targets.
 We can fetch the counters and print them in a text format by running `lctl get_param` command with an argument that points to the desired jobstats.
 We indicate variables using the syntax `<name>`.

+TODO: we measure the usage of the `scratch` storage area

 We can query jobstats from MDS as follows: